 Cooking With Chicken Tenderloin And Breast

 Finally, there are some clear distinctions in preparing and cooking methods between the two white meat cuts.
+Yes, not only is white meat different from dark meat chicken, various cuts from this meat type require specific cooking preparations, too.
 Put on the apron, and I’ll show you!

 If you have bought a bone-in breast accidentally, which comes with two tenderloins, you will need to separate them first.
 In truth, this is not a daunting task, even if you are not a butcher.